 A great place to start is the Lincoln City Community Center, on NE 22nd Street (behind Oceanlake Elks).
 Call the lifeguards at the heated indoor pool 541-994-2131 or click here for the schedule of recreational swims with a waterslide, laps and classes.
 The facility also houses a fitness center, and a state-of-the-art basketball court, walking track and rock climbing wall.

 The Culinary Center in Lincoln City focuses on the abundant foods of the Pacific Northwest.
-It features locally grown and raised foods…from organic vegetables to grass-fed natural meats, prairie-raised chickens, and of course, our vast array of fresh seafood and shellfish.
+It features locally grown and raised foods, and our vast array of fresh seafood and shellfish.
 The Culinary Center offers a wide array of classes to fit a variety of comfort levels, many just three hours long.
 In demonstration classes it’s your job to sit back, relax, and enjoy the wonderful food and wine while you learn from a pro.
 Or dive right in to a hands-on class.

 The Lincoln City Cultural Center offers classes in art, dance, music, literature, and theater.
 The Cultural Center also sponsors play writing contests, fund raisers, and activities to encourage artists of all ages.